Assault occasioning actual bodily harm: Hong Kong

 The offence is created by section 39 of the Offences against the Person Ordinance.
 It is triable on indictment and a person guilty of it is liable to imprisonment for three years.

 Ireland

 The common law offence of assault occasioning actual bodily harm was abolished, and section 47 of the Offences against the Person Act 1861 was repealed, on a date three months after 19 May 1997.
+The modern offences of assault, assault causing harm, and causing serious harm were created by that Act.

 Solomon Islands

 The offence is created by section 245 of the Penal Code (Ch.26).

 United Kingdom

 The offence

 In England and Wales, and in Northern Ireland, the offence is created by section 47 of the Offences against the Person Act 1861:

 The words "at the discretion of the court" omitted in the first place, and the words "for the term of three years, or to be imprisoned for any term not exceeding two years, with or without hard labour" omitted in the second place, were repealed by the Statute Law Revision Act 1892.

 The words from "and" to the end, omitted in the third place, were repealed for England and Wales by section 170(2) of, and Schedule 16 to, the Criminal Justice Act 1988 (subject to section 123(6) of, and paragraph 16 of Schedule 8 to, that Act).

 The words "with or without hard labour" at the end were repealed for England and Wales by section 1(2) of the Criminal Justice Act 1948.

 The text of this section is slightly different in Northern Ireland.